-If the structures of your heart are hard to see, the technologist may use an IV contrast
+If the structures of your heart are hard to see, the technologist may use an intravenous

-that helps the heart chambers show up better.
-This is not an iodine based contrast
+(IV) contrast that helps the heart chambers show up better.
+This is not an iodine-based

-so you don't have to worry if you have an allergy to shrimp or shellfish with this
+contrast, so you don't have to worry if you have an allergy to shrimp or shellfish